 - marital status: married

-- age: there is one noteworthy contribution quirk – if you are age 70.5 or older by the end of the year, you won’t be eligible to make a spousal IRA contribution to a Traditional IRA, even if your spouse is younger.
-Roth IRA’s have no age limit for contributions.
+- age: there is one noteworthy contribution quirk – the non-working spouse must be under age 70.5 at the end of the year, in order to have a contribution made on their behalf to a Traditional IRA.
+Roth IRAs have no age limit for contributions.

 - contribution amount: equal to or less than you and your spouse’s combined earned income for the year.